Modular Probabilistic Models via Algebraic Effects: Introduction

 We discuss related work in more detail in \secref{conclusion}.
 However, this is not the first time PPLs have been explored with Haskell as a host language. \citet{ErwigK06} implement a probability monad for representing distributions in functional languages; \citet{narayanan2016probabilistic} use a tagless-final embedding \cite{kiselyov2012typed} to encode inference algorithms as type class instances; \citet{mbayes} use monad transformers \cite{liang1995monad} to demonstrate inference as effect composition.
 Our approach builds on the techniques offered by algebraic effects and extensible data.

 The high-level notion of using interpreters to execute the effects of probabilistic models is an established technique in PPLs, and is similar in spirit to algebraic effects.
 Many PPLs accomplish this through context managers, coroutines, and continuation-passing style transformations \cite{dippl, tolpin2016design, pyro}.
 However, these approaches fail to delineate between syntax and semantics, preventing models from being interpreted in a fully multimodal fashion.
 Moreover, the effect-interpreting mechanisms typically operate in weakly-typed, imperative settings, where effects are not associated with types and can occur unrestrictedly in a program.
 Algebraic effects have the potential to bring a type-safe, compositional discipline to probabilistic programming.
-There is, however, little existing work in this area, and the topic has primarily remained a point of discussion \cite{scibior2015effects, moore2018effect}.
+There is, however, little existing work in this area. \citet{goldstein:msc} explores the modularity of probabilistic modelling and inference in Koka Bayes: a prototype PPL in the Koka language \cite{Leijen_2014}, taking advantage of its effect system.
+The topic has otherwise primarily remained a point of discussion \cite{scibior2015effects, moore2018effect}.
 We present a novel design and implementation at the intersection of PPLs and algebraic effects.

 In addition to the examples in this paper, our embedding has been tested with a range of models implemented in other PPLs, as well as well-known models such as those designed by \citet{gelman2006data}; the full source code is freely available online.\footnote{\url{https://github.com/min-nguyen/prob-fx}}